BigBear0812/Base-MVC-App/README.md

 This is a basic application template used as a base for future developments projects.
 This also demonstrates how data flows through the system from end to end.

-This applications is a .NET Core Web API application with a REACT / REDUX JS front end application.
-This hybrid format allows us to use data more dynamically.
-The backend database is using SQL Server 2017 with a code first approach.
+This applications is a .NET Core MVC Application.
+The backend database is using SQL Server with a code first approach.
 This means database migrations scripts are included alongside the Database Models and will need to be updated for any data models changes.

 ## Requirements